 Guardianship Lawyer in Jefferson City

 There are generally two types of guardianships in Missouri: guardianships for children and guardianships for adults.
 A person has to go to court to get guardianship; a person cannot obtain this without a court order.
-The court’s Letters of Guardianship provide a person the legal power to take care, custody and control over a minor child or a disabled, incompetent or incapacitated adult.
-From his office in Jefferson City, Missouri, attorney Scott Hamblin has represented hundreds of foster parents, grandparents, family members and adult children as their lawyer in obtaining guardianships over children and adults.
+The court’s Letters of Guardianship provide a person the legal power to take care, custody, and control over a minor child or a disabled, incompetent, or incapacitated adult.
+From his office in Jefferson City, Missouri, attorney Scott Hamblin has represented hundreds of foster parents, grandparents, family members, and adult children as their lawyers in obtaining guardianships over children and adults.